ifeuille/ndksample/readme.md

 I also tried 'System.loadLibrary("ndksample_d");'.Same log output.

-I'm sure the POSTFIX is the problem because the release version work well.
+I make sure the POSTFIX is the problem because the release version work well.